ickorwen/ObsidianVaults/rembr/mth finals unit 3.md

 ## Mathematical Problem Solving

-- **Overview:** Involves defining a problem, applying mathematical principles, and using logical reasoning to achieve solutions in real-life scenarios.
+- Involves defining a problem, applying mathematical principles, and using logical reasoning to achieve solutions in real-life scenarios.
 - **Problem Definition:**
     - Understand the goal and identify known/unknown variables.
     - Ensure enough information is available to solve the problem.